North Cascades Trail Skills College

 Are meals and lodging available?

-We have reserved a number of bunks in the cabin for participants staying overnight– there are three dorms: a male dorm, a female dorm, and a mixed-gender dorm.
+We reserved a number of bunks in the cabin for participants staying overnight– there are three dorms: a male dorm, a female dorm, and a mixed-gender dorm.
 Tent camping will also be available outside.
 You will be able to select your lodging choice when registering for the event.

 How much does it cost?